 - User Monitoring: Traditional network security tools cannot monitor user behavior within the cloud environment.
 This means that K12 education system admins need cloud security tools to see and control account behavior such as suspicious logins, suspicious sharing and downloads of files containing sensitive information and more.

-- Content Scanning: Schools can use all the help they can get in keeping students safe in today’s world.
-With a K12 education cloud security solution in place, staff gains visibility into content that is being stored and shared in G Suite and/or Office 365.
-This means emails, files, and images that students use for cyberbullying, threats of suicide or violence, blackmail, and more can be caught by cloud security content scanners and flagged as inappropriate.
+- Content Scanning: Schools need all the help they can get keeping students safe in today’s world.
+With a K12 education cloud security solution in place, staff can gain visibility into the content that is being stored and shared in G Suite and/or Office 365.
+This means emails, files, and images students use for cyberbullying, threats of suicide or violence, blackmail, and more can be caught by cloud security content scanners and flagged as inappropriate.
 The system can unshare, quarantine, or delete these types of files and automatically notify the proper administrator to take action.

 - No Gateways, Agents, or Proxies: Students quickly find ways around device-based content filtering technology.
-With a cloud security solution in place, safety and security follow them anywhere they’re saving, sharing, sending or logged in to their Google for Education account.
+With a cloud security solution in place, safety and security follows students anywhere they’re saving, sharing and sending as well as anywhere they have logged in with their Google for Education account.